Wan-sdon-code/career-path-intelligence-engine/README.md

 # 🎮 Project: Bungie Bound (v1.2)

 > **The Logic:** Don't take a pay cut to change industries in SG.
-Use your 10 years of management experience to skip entry-level and pivot directly into a Senior role.
+Use your 10 years of management experience to skip entry-level and pivot directly into a Senior role Sound Designers

 ---